Noyin/SDCND-Vehicle-Detection/writeup.md

 ![alt text][image4e]
 ![alt text][image4f]

-The implemented sliding window search method `find_cars`, generally performs well in detecting vehicles images.Though, it fails to detect vehicles that a further away in an image.
+The implemented sliding window search method `find_cars`, generally performs well in detecting vehicles images.
+Though, it fails to detect vehicles that are further away in an image.

 **Video Implementation**